Administration operating model

 | System roles | Which platform operation can this actor run? | System manager, identity manager, claim issuer, compliance manager, feeds manager, gas manager, and auditor. |

-| Token roles | Which action can this actor run on a specific asset? | Admin, governance, supply management, custodian, emergency, sale admin, and funds manager roles for the relevant action. |
+| Token roles | Which operation can this actor run on a specific asset? | Admin, governance, supply management, custodian, emergency, sale admin, and funds manager roles for the relevant operation. |

 The built-in organisation roles have these current boundaries: